 An individual who enrolls as a non-degree student and later decides to work toward a degree must apply for admission as a degree-seeking student and request an evaluation of transfer credits.
 The application of such accepted credits to a particular program of study will be made and approved at the time of admission to the desired degree program.

 A student transferring from an Alabama junior/community college may choose to fulfill the degree requirements of the UAH catalog which was in effect at the time of the student's initial enrollment at the Alabama junior/community college, provided that the date does not exceed the seven-year limit.
 (See the time limits section of the catalog.)
 This policy enables students enrolled at Alabama junior/community colleges to plan degree programs effectively and to be assured that degree requirements specified for UAH students will be equally applicable, within specified limits, to transfer students.

 UAH participates in the Alabama Articulation Agreement.
 Students intending to transfer to UAH from Alabama junior or community colleges are encouraged to consult with their advisors, the UAH Office of Admissions, and obtain a STARS guide.
 This guide is also available via the Internet at http://stars.troy.edu.
 When planning their programs of study, this guide will identify courses for their major and will show equivalencies for community college courses.

-A maximum of 50% of a degree program may be earned from a junior, community or two-year college.
-Requests for exceptions must be in writing and approved by dean of the college in which the student is enrolled.
+A maximum of 50% of a degree program may be earned from a junior, community, or two-year college.
+Requests for exceptions must be in writing and approved by the dean of the college in which the student is enrolled.